 If you're a smoker with asthma, quitting smoking could save your life.
 Ask your health care provider to suggest the best method for you and stick with it.

-Secondhand smoke is smoke given off by the burning end of a cigarette, pipe or cigar and the smoke exhaled from the lungs of smokers.
-Breathing secondhand smoke may cause asthma or an attack in those who already have asthma, the American Lung Association (ALA) says.
+Secondhand smoke is breathing in the smoke given off by smokers.
+The American Lung Association says that breathing secondhand smoke may cause asthma or an asthma attack in those who already have asthma.

 The airway's response to secondhand smoke is different from that caused by other asthma triggers, such as dust mites or pet dander, because the other triggers are allergens not irritants.

 In addition to triggering an asthma attack, these are other effects of secondhand cigarette smoke:

 Increases the frequency of attacks and your need for asthma medication

 Makes your airways more sensitive to other triggers, such as pollen